-The Zip2Go utility gathers and compresses the current Mastercam part data into a .MCAM-CONTENT, .Z2G, or .ZIP file.
-The Zip2Go utility scans the machine groups in your current file and captures information such as your Mastercam configuration, machine definition, post files, tool and material libraries, and other files associated with your part.
+The Zip2Go Wizard gathers and compresses the current Mastercam part data into a .MCAM-CONTENT, .Z2G, or .ZIP file.
+It scans the machine groups in your current file and captures information such as your Mastercam configuration, machine definition, post files, tool and material libraries, and other files associated with your part.
 This is useful if you are trying to share information with other users or Technical Support.